davidtchiu/davidtchiu.github.io/teaching/cs455/lab.pplsoft/index.md

    1661	      Logan    Freshman	   0.5
    ```

-2. Return a list of departments that are found in any building starting with `"T"`.
+2. Return a list of departments that are housed in any building starting with the letter `"T"`.
 Order by `dept ID`.

    ```
    deptID      deptName                        building
    -------     --------                        --------